Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 What can you do with it?

-With a Commercial Pilot License (CPL), you may fly for payment.
-This means you can work as a pilot at an airline, flight school or perform other commercial flights.
+With a Commercial Pilot License (CPL) you may fly for payment.
+This means you can work as a pilot for an airline, flight school, or conduct other commercial flights.

 Multi-Engine Type Rating (ME) and Multi-engine IR (ME-IR)

 Duration: 6 hours flight instruction for ME and 5 hours flight instruction for ME-IR.
-The ME course could also be done parallel to hour-building and also count toward the hour total for CPL.
+The ME course could also be run in parallel with hour-building and count toward the total hours for the CPL.

-Costs: Available upon request from an E-Flight partner
+Costs: Available on request from an E-Flight partner

 Theory: 7 hours theory